Fort Boyard (game show): Summary of the UK rules

-Takes on the World

-Technical details
+Production

 From a broadcasting perspective, Fort Boyard itself was refurbished during 1988–89 to become, essentially, a large outdoor television studio.
 The Fort has its own doctor, catering facilities, as well as production gallery and veterinary centre.

 The Fort is equipped with 10 portable television cameras, one camera crane for overhead shots, one under-water camera as well as a number of smaller cameras which specifically cover individual games and challenges around the Fort.

 The show was originally produced in the 4:3 aspect ratio, and changed to the 16:9 widescreen aspect ratio from 2008, and in HD since 2013.

 Variations to the format

 In 1996, at the height of the French version's popularity, a mini-series entitled Fort Boyard at Night was shown in the autumn.
 It was filmed entirely at night, and the teams also had slightly more time in which to complete the challenges.
 In 1997, there were three night-time specials, at Halloween, Christmas, and New Year.
 In 2012, three further night-time editions were filmed and aired between Halloween (31 October) and Christmas (22 and 29 December).

 In some of the French (Seasons 14–16, 2003–2005) and Russian versions (2003–2004), the contestants stay overnight in the Fortress.
 During this time, they played endurance, mind, and psychological games both for the release of any prisoners they may have had, and for keys to, or time in, the Treasure Room at the end of the game.

 Although most seasons have seen changes (not least in hosts), recent changes to the French version of Fort Boyard included: